rakitaj/intro-to-computation/book-notes.md

 - **Abstraction** - Hides detail, allows us to use a function as if it were a black box.
 After we write (and test) **def square(x):** we don't need to worry about or remember the implementation.
 This frees our mind to work on other problems.
 The abstraction has to be useful to both the creator and user.

 ## Recursion
 For a recursive function there is a base case and the recursive case.
+You can have as many base cases as you need.
+For example in the Fibonacci sequence there are two.

 # Python cheat sheet
 **In Python whitespace is important!!
 It's part of the syntax.
 Bad whitespace can and will cause a program to not execute.**